cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Inspecting the train dataset](./pics/inspect-train-dataset.png)

 In the picture above we can see that the dataset is imbalanced.
 The `student` class has more samples than the other classes.
+However, this imbalance within the dataset is not a problem in this case.
 We should expect to have more students since they outnumber faculty in real life by an order of magnitude or more.
-This imbalance within the dataset is not a problem in this case.

 Note that at this point the data shows only two pieces of data, the class and the text.
 All words from the document are under "text".
 In a later step we